ALittlePatate/DevourClient/README.md

 * Azazel ESP (with a home made color picker)
 * Azazel snapline (with a home made color picker)
 * Item ESP
+* Demon ESP
+* Goat/Rat ESP
 * TP all the items to your position ! (thanks to [@jadis0x](https://github.com/jadis0x))
+* Spawn any item/entity to your position
+* Walk in the lobby
+* Change the player's speed

 ## Installation
 In order to get all of this working you need to generate the DevourClient.dll file by building the source code.